Sunday, November 03, 2024

 Tuesday, October 01, 2024

-During this autumn I have, to my delight, four and a bit readings to perform.
-(The bit is a minor contribution to a major event, the final of the season.)
-I’ve added details as they've come in.
+During this autumn I have had, to my delight, five readings to perform, some full readings, others contributions to larger events.
 They are all quite different, with different work read, often from different books, or no books!
+Sometimes with, or alongside Patricia Farrell, sometimes not.

 Readings this Autumn (set lists and comments)